 Diversification (bottom right) –Selling new products in new markets

-The definition of Market can also read as Customer or Segment or Sector to align with your current business.
-The key is to make decisions based on where the company's efforts will be focused.
-As there is no correct answer, many of our clients have allocated a proportion of their resources to more than one quadrants in an evolving matrix over the next three to five years.
-As an example they're allocating 20% of their resources to Market Development and 80% to Market Penetration.
+The definition of Market can also be read as Customer or Segment or Sector to align with your needs.
+The key is to make decisions based on where the sales efforts will be focused.
+As there is no correct answer, many of our clients have allocated a proportion of their resources to more than one quadrant in an evolving matrix over the next three to five years.
+As an example, they're allocating 20% of their resources to Market Development and 80% to Market Penetration.

-There are no right answers and the value in this comes from knowing where to point your sales team.
+There are no right answers and the value in considering your growth strategy comes from knowing where to point your sales team and when to say YES to a deal.
+Equally, your Ansoff growth strategy informs you of what to say NO to.

-Almost as important, is that your Ansoff growth strategy informs you of what is NOT a focus.
-This directs sales teams at the most valuable customers, segments and sectors.
+This directs sales teams to the most valuable customers, segments and sectors.